owanhunte/ethereum-solidity-course-updated-code/inbox/README.md

 ## Compile Script

-An up-to-date equivalent to the course's `compile.js` script for the Inbox contract can be found [here](./compile.js) and immediately below:
+An up-to-date equivalent to the course's compile script for the Inbox contract can be found [here](./compile.js) and is shown immediately below:

 ```js
 const path = require("path");